total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-This implementation corresponds to the logic we wanted in the exercise, but it doesn't account for other behavior we would want in the real world like checking for empty strings.
+There is a catch to this piece of logic.
+If `username` is an empty string, it will return `false` because an empty string is falsy.
+This happens to match the behavior we want for this exercise - but it's important to bear that in mind.

 ##### Option 2: Check if `typeof username` is `"string"`